LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

 We have developed **two macros** for processing images of mitochondria.

--The first macro *(název)* preprocesses fluorescence images using [(Subtract background)](https://imagejdocu.list.lu/gui/process/subtract_background), eliminating outliers, applying grayscale and binary morphology to reduce data inhomogeneity, and a [Tubeness filter](https://www.longair.net/edinburgh/imagej/tubeness/) to enhance the visualization quality of filamentous structures (mitochondria).
+- The first macro *(název)* preprocesses fluorescence images using [(Subtract background)](https://imagejdocu.list.lu/gui/process/subtract_background), eliminating outliers, applying grayscale and binary morphology to reduce data inhomogeneity, and a [Tubeness filter](https://www.longair.net/edinburgh/imagej/tubeness/) to enhance the visualization quality of filamentous structures (mitochondria).
 Subsequently, a global thresholding method with a predefined range of thresholds is applied to the image, and a particle analyzer is utilized to eliminate small resulting objects.
 The best segmented image with an appropriate threshold is then selected by an expert, see **Fig. 2** *(thresholds applied)*.

 Fig. 1: **Fluorescence images** of mitochondria (WILD Control/WILD Treated):
 ![Fluo-WILD-Pair](https://github.com/LMCF-IMG/Morphology_Yeast_Mitochondria/assets/63607289/0dbbf106-dc14-40f9-930c-456b582716d5)